 Lantern Boutique Hotel

-One of the nicest beachfront hotels I’ve stayed at (I can’t say that I stayed in many because I always prefer mountains and gardens to ocean when I am in Sri Lanka, but still).
+One of the nicest beachfront hotels in Sri Lanka I’ve stayed at (I can’t say that I stayed in many because I always prefer mountains and gardens to ocean when I am in Sri Lanka, but still).
 It has that feel of a brand new hotel, perfectly clean and neat.

 The rooms are enormous with floor-to-ceiling glass doors that lead you into a large balcony with a view of the ocean.
 I spent a lot of time chilling on the couch on the balcony, reading and listening to the waves.